istio/istio.io/content/en/docs/ops/ambient/install/helm-installation/index.md

 The `cni` chart installs the Istio CNI plugin.
 It is responsible for detecting the pods that belong to the ambient mesh, and configuring the traffic redirection between pods and the ztunnel node proxy (which will be installed later).

 {{< text syntax=bash snip_id=install_cni >}}
-$ helm install istio-cni istio/cni -n istio-system --set profile=ambient
+$ helm install istio-cni istio/cni -n istio-system --set profile=ambient --wait
 {{< /text >}}

 ### Install the Istiod component